aseemk/express-blocks/readme.md

     node test/app.js

 Then open your browser to http://localhost:8080/, view source, and you should see two stylesheet references and two script references.
+The content of the page should also show two "Hello from [layout/page] [main/test]!" paragraphs.

 License
 -------

-MIT. (c) 2011 Laurie Harper and Aseem Kishore.
+MIT License.
+Copyright &copy; 2011 Aseem Kishore and Laurie Harper.